chimera-kube/chimera-admission/README.md

 Error from server: error when creating "STDIN": admission webhook "rule-0.wasm.admission.rule" denied the request: User not allowed to create Pod objects with toleration: key: example-key, operator: Exists, effect: NoSchedule)
 ```

-This is the sample WASM program `pod-toleration-policy.wasm` rejecting
-the pod creation request, because the group in the creation request is
-not included in the allowed groups provided in the
-server `CHIMERA_EXPORT_ALLOWED_GROUPS` environment variable.
+The admission controller is properly working: the creation request has
+been rejected because it's not done by a user who belongs to one of the
+valid groups.